Collection date: Jan 1899

 In Sept 1914 Daisy left to do EFDS teaching in the Newcastle area for a lengthy spell.
 She went out to France in 1917 and it was the YMCA who approached the EFDS to appoint Daisy to carry out rehabilitation work in the Convalescent camps behind the trenches.
 Photographs and her diary entries of her dance therapy work are on the vwml website.

-Her work was cut short in 1920 due to lack of funds but she was much in demand as a teacher subsequently.
-She also served on the national EFDS committee for a time.
+Daisy's work in France was cut short in 1920 due to lack of funds but she was much in demand back home as a teacher, spending a few years based at the new YMCA buildings at Plaistow and serving on the national EFDS committee till 1926.
 When WW2 broke out, Daisy volunteered her experience again to the war effort but it was declined.
 For whatever reason, Daisy sadly took her own life on 10 May 1942, aged 57.

 It’s important to realise the very liberating and progressive elements in the folkdance revival, which Daisy and many other young women grasped and enjoyed.
 Around two thirds of EFDS members in the early years were women.
 Daisy featured as a fictional character ‘Pixie’ in the books of Elsie J Oxenham in the 1920s (the Abbey Girl books).
 Hilary Clare of the EJO Society has produced an online biography of Daisy Daking https://sites.google.com/site/ejosociety/Home/article-archive/article-index-p-t-1/pixie

 There’s also good information by Ju Gosling at http://www.canningtownfolk.co.uk